 A written plan, in accordance with the National Organic Program published in 7 CFR part 205, that describes all aspects of the organic farming practice that an insured and a certifying agency agree upon annually or at such other times as prescribed by the certifying agency.

-OSP Requirements include, but are not limited to providing methods/practices for the following:
+OSP requirements include, but are not limited to providing methods/practices for the following:

 - Crop Listing